maoberlehner/markus-oberlehner-net/content/blog/pure-css-animated-svg-circle-chart.md

 +++
 date = "2017-06-15T16:36:01+02:00"
-title = "Creating a pure CSS animated SVG Circle Chart" description = "Creating an animated SVG Circle Chart with pure CSS.
+title = "Creating a Pure CSS Animated SVG Circle Chart" description = "Creating an animated SVG Circle Chart with pure CSS.
 A detailed explanation of how to build an SVG circle chart without using JavaScript." intro = "Recently at work we faced the task of creating an animated SVG circle chart.
 At first it didn't strike me as a huge challenge but after playing around with a JavaScript powered solution that was provided to us, and me setting the goal of finding a solution that works without JavaScript, my colleagues and I came to the conclusion that a little JavaScript is necessary to animate the fill state of the circle..." draft = false